Henry Savile (Bible translator): Life

 He was the son of Henry Savile of Over Bradley, Stainland, near Halifax, West Yorkshire, England, a member of an old county family, the Saviles of Methley, and of his wife Elizabeth, daughter of Robert Ramsden.

-He was educated at Brasenose College, Oxford, where he matriculated in 1561.
+Savile matriculated at Brasenose College, Oxford in 1561.
 He then became a Fellow of Merton College in 1565.
 He established a reputation as a Greek scholar and mathematician by voluntary lectures on Ptolemy's Almagest, and in 1575 became Junior Proctor of the university.
 In 1578 he travelled on the continent of Europe, where he collected manuscripts, and is said to have been employed by Queen Elizabeth as her resident in the Low Countries.
 On his return he was named Greek tutor to the Queen.

 In 1583, Lord Burghley appointed Savile, with John Chamber and Thomas Digges, to sit on a commission to consider whether England should adopt the Gregorian calendar, as proposed by John Dee.
 In 1585 he was established as Warden of Merton by a vigorous exercise of the interest of Burghley and Secretary Walsingham.
 He proved a successful and autocratic head of house, generally unpopular with Fellows and undergraduates, but under him the college flourished.
 His translation of four books of the Histories of Tacitus, with the learned Commentary on Roman Warfare (1591), enhanced his reputation.
 He also sat in Parliament as one of the two members for Bossiney in 1589 and for Dunwich (both were notorious rotten boroughs) in 1593.